4 ways to save time and money with better financial processes

 Mapping your processes for purchasing supplies—from ordering, to receiving, to managing inventory and paying invoices—will often reveal many opportunities to save money and improve reporting to management.
 Furthermore, automation of certain tasks using digital tools will help your finance team to better track purchase orders, monitor inventory levels, make payments and generate timely reports.

-Even simple process improvements can make huge differences, he says.
+Even simple process improvements can make huge differences, she says.
 For example, introducing a dropdown menu of items in inventory for employees to choose from, as opposed to manual entry, can prevent errors in data entry that require hours of time to rectify.

 3. Ensure you get the right numbers